"I design learning experiences that help people slow down, reflect, and discover what they already know."

 I design with the belief that technology should restore agency to learners, not overwhelm them.
 Every project I create asks the same questions that guided my wine work: How can we help people slow down, reflect, and connect with what truly matters?

-"Opening doors to learning" means creating spaces where people feel safe enough to be curious, brave enough to be confused, and supported enough to grow through that confusion.
+Creating spaces where people feel safe enough to be curious, brave enough to be confused, and supported enough to grow through that confusion.

 I believe the best learning experiences happen when we design for human vulnerability.
 When someone walks into a learning space—whether it's a wine tasting, a classroom, or a wellness app—they need to feel that it's okay to not know, okay to ask questions, and okay to take their time figuring things out.

-• Creating Safe Spaces: Learning happens when people feel seen and supported, not judged or rushed
+Learning happens when people feel seen and supported, not judged or rushed

-• Designing for Human Growth: Every interaction should help someone become more of who they are, not less
+Every interaction should help someone become more of who they are, not less

-• Technology That Restores Agency: Digital tools should amplify human capacity, not replace it
+Digital tools should amplify human capacity, not replace it

 This philosophy guides everything I create, from wine gatherings that build community to educational tools that support reflection.
 It's not about making things easier—it's about making them more human.

 Now, as I study instructional design formally, I'm learning to articulate what I've been doing intuitively.
 The theory validates the practice, and the practice enriches the theory.
-I'm becoming someone who doesn't just create instructional materials, but who designs learning experiences that honor the full humanity of the people using them.

 My journey began in vineyards and tasting rooms, where I learned the art of creating meaningful experiences through hospitality, education, and community building.